tiagosvf/web-launch-checklist/README.md

 # web-checklist
-Make sure you have everything ready to launch your app
+Make sure you have everything ready to launch your web app

 ## Checklist